 In the Lower School pupils are split into three groups, the lions, tigers and bears and they work together to gain points for their team.
 Points may be awarded for social or academic achievements or any positive contributions made to the Westward Community.
-The weekly total is shared at the Lower School assembly and a mascot of the winning team is placed in the Lower School cup and displayed on the trophy shelf.
+The weekly total for each team is calculated and the team with the most points is then awarded in class, appropriate to the age of the class.

 In the Upper School a house system is in place where children get the chance to work towards gaining house points for good work and personal achievements.